 The Organization maintains an allowance for credit losses to reduce outstanding receivables to their net realizable value.
 A considerable amount of judgment is required when determining expected credit losses.
 Estimates of such losses are recorded when we believe a donor may not be able to meet their financial obligations due to deterioration in financial condition.
 Factors relevant to our assessment include our review of outstanding receivables, historical collection information, and existing economic conditions.
-There are no contributions receivable as of December 31, 2023; therefore, the allowance for credit losses is \$0.
+There are no contributions receivable as of December 31, 2024 or 2023; therefore, the allowance for credit losses is \$0 for both years.

 Donated Goods and Services - An appreciable number of volunteers have donated significant amounts of their time in various community and river clean-up programs.
 Volunteer time is not reflected in the financial statements.
 All other non-cash donated goods and services that meet the criteria for recognition are reflected at their estimated fair market values at the date of receipt.
-Non-cash donated goods and services totaled \$243,398 for the year ended December 31, 2023.
+Non-cash donated goods and services totaled \$243,090 and \$243,398 for the years ended December 31, 2024 and 2023, respectively.